DebasishSahoo10/old-tongue-translator/README.md

 # Wheel of Time Old Tongue translator
- A JS app which translates normal English to Wheel of Time Old Tongue Text
+ A JS app which translates normal English to Wheel of Time Old Tongue Text.
+The Old Tongue is a now-dead language in the Wheel of Time universe (an Amazon special webseries), but now spoken only by scholars and certain nobles.
+Our Wheel of Time translator takes plain English and converts it to Wheel of time old tongue. (motivation : I am a big fan of the series and Rosamund Pike)